-Browse a list of sessions taking place in person in Cincinnati.
+Browse a list of sessions from the in-person event in Cincinnati.

 3 Miles-an-Hour: Walking In Step with Wonder